ascherer/cwebbin/cweb.md

 * **+k**:
   keep separators in numeric literals in the output
 * **+u**:
-  transliterate UTF-8 charcters in C code
+  transliterate UTF-8 characters in C code

 There are seven other options applicable to **cweave** only: